The Rivers School Core Values

 We acknowledge that the diligent pursuit of intellectual, creative, physical, and moral excellence is essential to one’s strength of character.

 The Rivers School was founded as a school for boys in 1915 by educator Robert W. Rivers at the suggestion of a group of Boston-area physicians who believed that the rugged environment of an open-air school would promote good health in days when many young people fell victim to life-threatening, contagious illnesses.

 Twenty-five years and one new campus later, The Country Day School for Boys of Boston merged with Rivers.
 The school continued to grow in popularity and size and moved its location twice more to satisfy increasing demands for classrooms and playing fields.
 The latter of these moves was in 1960, when Rivers settled on the sprawling Loker Farm acreage bordering Nonesuch Pond in Weston.

-After 50 years in Weston, The Rivers School has evolved into a place where student opportunities for personal growth are numerous throughout the year.
+After more than 50 years in Weston, The Rivers School has evolved into a place where student opportunities for personal growth are numerous throughout the year.
 In addition to a diverse academic, athletic and artistic program, Rivers offers its students -- as well as other youths in the community -- enrichment opportunities through its acclaimed Rivers School Conservatory, Rivers Day Camp and Camp Nonesuch.

 As Rivers begins its second century, one fact remains constant.
 Inspired by an outstanding faculty, Rivers students are encouraged to find their passions and pursue them vigorously.
 Students continually reach new heights of excellence thanks to a faculty that provides an environment of creativity, challenge and caring.